Ebbo/cosmic-applet-package-updater/README.md

 ## Troubleshooting

 ### Applet not appearing in panel
-- Ensure the applet is properly installed: `which cosmic-applet-package-updater` should return a path
+- Ensure the applet is properly installed: `which cosmic-ext-applet-package-updater` should return a path
 - Restart the COSMIC panel or log out and back in
 - Check COSMIC Settings → Desktop → Panel settings